What is a Counseling Psychologist?

 Counseling Psychologist Employment Estimates

 In the United States, there were 147,500 jobs for Counseling Psychologist in 2016.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 21,000 new jobs for Counseling Psychologist by 2026.
-The BLS estimates 12,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,100 job openings in this field each year.

 The states with the most job growth for Counseling Psychologist are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.